TTohuwabohu/AutonomousRobots/README.md

 pathfind.lp - The general planning encoding

-This is the same encoding as used in the decentralized version .
+This is the same encoding as used in the decentralized version.

 ## Instance Format